 Ablative Fractional Laser Skin Resurfacing

 Ablative fractional laser skin resurfacing utilizes laser energy to precisely remove layers of damaged skin.
 By depositing heat deep into the skin, this treatment eliminates previously pigmented skin.
 The technique is used as a treatment for fine and deep wrinkles, scars, and skin lesions.
-It can also be used to improve skin complexion and loss of skin tone.see all Skin procedures
+It can also be used to improve skin complexion and loss of skin tone.find similar procedures

 Ablative Fractional Laser Skin Resurfacing